 No, no and get back to work!
 It’s time to put your Buyer Personas to good (and continued) use.

-In order to ensure buy-in across the organization you need to make sure your persona add value and function throughout the sales funnel.
-Here are 4 ways to ensure your persona are put to work –
+In order to ensure buy-in across the organization, you need to make sure your persona adds value and function throughout the sales process.

 When a new lead signs up for a trial or submits a contact form on your website, it’s likely you will have collected information on their job title.
 And while the titles submitted might vary in description (VP of Sales, Director of Sales, CSO), they will generally fall under a similar tier bracket.